turingschool/lesson_plans/ruby_04-apis_and_scalability/javascript-build-tools.markdown

 in the browser.

-We'll create two HTML files: `touch index.html test.html`
+We'll create two HTML files: `touch index.html test.html` These will provide entry points to our application and test suite, respectively

 Below is an example of the basic structure you can use:

+__index.html__

 ```html
 <!DOCTYPE html>